Hidden East Anglia:

 Source: 'The East Anglian, or Notes & Queries', Vol.2, p.370.

-Combs: Between St. Mary's church and a farm at Combs is the dead trunk of the Holy Oak (TM051566) after which the farm is named.
-In former times, it's said that a large metal-bound Bible was chained to the tree, and the village people used to gather there at night to hear the Gospels read.
+Combs: Even the dead trunk of the Holy Oak has now gone, which used to stand at TM05055655, on the farm named after it.
+In former times, it's said that a large metal-bound Bible was chained to the tree, and the village people used to gather there at night to hear the Gospels read.1 However, the tree was recorded as 'Hollow Oake' in 1667, and 'Holleoke' in 1598 - which suggests that the tale may have arisen after a misreading of the name.2

 Haughley: A Gospel Oak is said to have existed in Haughley Park.